 Employees may not engage in gainful employment during any approved leave.
+This includes any work, whether full or part-time, for any parish, school, or other entity that is part of the diocese.
 Violation of this provision will result in dismissal.
-In addition, any intentional misrepresentation to obtain or continue a leave of absence constitutes grounds for immediate dismissal.
+In addition, any intentional misrepresentation to obtain or continue a leave of absence constitutes grounds for dismissal.